What is ACHIEVE?

 An app-based intervention has a much greater chance of success if participants actually want to use it, so how do we find out what participants want?
 For the ACHIEVE project, members of RIT developed a design by talking with expecting mothers and members of their care team about the challenges they faced.

 Members of RIT collaborated on an interview guide with Dr. Fareed to learn more about the challenges faced by expecting mothers and members of their care team.
 From the interviews, the team was able to understand the mother’s pregnancy journey, as well as the actions the care team took to support mothers.
 This understanding shaped how we thought about the app and provider dashboard and their place in existing workflows.

 Designing what users need

-We improved on the pen-and-paper glucose logging method by creating an app design that would sync that data to a provider dashboard.
+At the core of Dr. Fareed’s vision for the app was to improve communications between patients and providers, so we improved on the pen-and-paper glucose logging method by creating an app design that would sync that data to a provider dashboard.
 The app also encouraged other healthy behaviors during pregnancy.
 To put together these different ideas, designers within RIT sketched different components on paper before incorporating them into a digital design.
 After piloting these designs with mothers and providers, we continued to tweak the design based on their responses.

 Improving design by engaging users